 Counselling at local carer services

+Some carer services offer counselling.
 Check with your local carer service to see what is available near you.
-Please be aware that counselling is very popular and there is often a waiting list.

 Other therapies, including cognitive behavioural therapy (CBT)